-The etc/users.properties file initially contains a commented out entry for a single user, smx, with password smx and role admin.
-It is strongly recommended that you create a new user entry that is different from the smx user example.
+The etc/users.properties file initially contains a commented out entry for a single user, admin, with password admin and role admin.
+It is strongly recommended that you create a new user entry that is different from the admin user example.